Patrycjusz Kosmowski

-Patrycjusz Kosmowski, born July 25, 1947, in Bielsko-Biala is a Polish social activist, leader of Solidarity in the region of Bielsko-Biała.
+Patrycjusz Kosmowski (born 25 July 1947 in Bielsko-Biała) is a Polish social activist, leader of Solidarity in the region of Bielsko-Biała.
 A graduate of Lodz University of Technology (1974), he worked in the 1960s, 1970s and 1980s in various companies in his hometown, including public transportation and Fabryka Samochodów Małolitrażowych.

-In August 1980, he emerged as one of leaders of local industrial action, and organizer of first structures of Solidarity in Bielsko-Biala.
-On September 11, 1980, he became the leader of the local Interfactory Founding Committee (MKZ).
-In late January 1981, he organized the 1981 general strike in Bielsko-Biala, and later that year, was a delegate of the Podbeskidzie Region to the first national congress of Solidarity (September 1981, Gdańsk).
+In August 1980, he emerged as one of leaders of local industrial action, and organizer of first structures of Solidarity in Bielsko-Biała.
+On 11 September 1980, he became the leader of the local Interfactory Founding Committee (MKZ).
+In late January 1981, he organized the 1981 general strike in Bielsko-Biała, and later that year, was a delegate of the Podbeskidzie Region to the first national congress of Solidarity (September 1981, Gdańsk).
 He also was a member of the National Coordinating Commission.

 Following the introduction of Martial law in Poland (December 13, 1981), he remained in hiding.
-Arrested on January 19, 1982, he was in March of that year sentenced to six years.
+Arrested on 19 January 1982, he was in March of that year sentenced to six years.
 Kosmowski was first sent to a prison in Raciborz, and then in several locations, such as Strzelce Opolskie and Klodzko.
-Released on July 25, 1984, he left Poland for Sweden, where he still lives.
+Released on 25 July 1984, he left Poland for Sweden, where he still lives.